Years & Years: 2016–2019: Palo Santo

-2021–present: Formation change and Night Call
+2021–2023: Shift to solo project, Night Call, dissolution

 In conjunction with Alexander starring in the 2021 drama series It's a Sin, Years & Years released a cover of the song of the same name, also by the Pet Shop Boys.

-On 18 March 2021, the band announced through an Instagram post that their upcoming album would essentially be a solo project by Alexander, to be released under the band name.
-Mikey will still play live as an instrumentalist and Emre will focus on his work as a writer and producer.
+On 18 March 2021, the band announced through an Instagram post that their upcoming album would essentially be a solo project by Olly Alexander, to be released under the band name.
+Goldsworthy will still play live as an instrumentalist and Türkmen will focus on his work as a writer and producer.
 Alexander told Capital FM: "[T]he honest truth of what happened [is that] me, Mikey and Emre met, like, ten years ago.
 We've been in this band for a decade, and in that time, we've just kind of grown apart musically, right.
 We kind of stopped making music together, and when we announced that I was going to be Olly Years & Years, it had kind of been a long time coming, if that makes sense.
 We all got into a new way of living our lives and working together quite separately.
 Then after the pandemic, I feel like we had all this time to really reflect on what was going on and it made sense that we kind of went our separate ways.
 I've been writing all the songs for this new album, and Emre's working on other stuff, he's got his family to raise and so it's just an honest thing.
 We didn't fall out – we're all mates and stuff – so it's definitely different but I'm really excited as well to kind of do my thing this time."